Bothwell Castle: Douglas

 In 1362, Joan Moray of Bothwell, heiress of the Morays, married Archibald Douglas, nicknamed "the Grim" and later to be Lord of Galloway and Earl of Douglas.
 Douglas commenced rebuilding Bothwell, repairing the donjon and completing the walls.
 The work was continued by his son, Archibald, the 4th Earl.
 By 1424 they had constructed the Great Hall and adjacent chapel, with towers at the north-east and south-east corners, and curtain walls connecting to the donjon, enclosing the courtyard.

 The "Black" Douglases were forfeited in 1455, and their lands returned to the crown.
 James III granted Bothwell to Lord Crichton, and then to Sir John Ramsay, who were both forfeited in turn.
 In 1488 Bothwell was granted again to Patrick Hepburn, 2nd Lord Hailes, and the Earldom of Bothwell was created for him.
 Hepburn did not retain Bothwell Castle for long, however, exchanging it with Archibald Douglas, 5th Earl of Angus, known as "Bell-the-Cat", in return for Hermitage Castle in Liddesdale.
 James IV visited Bothwell in 1503 and 1504.

 Bothwell thus reverted to the Douglases, and descended through the Earls of Angus and Marquesses of Douglas to the Earls of Forfar.
 Archibald Douglas, 1st Earl of Forfar, began construction of a new mansion nearby, demolishing the castle's north-east tower for its stone.
 (His house was demolished in 1926 due to mining subsidence in the area).
 After the death of the 2nd Earl at Sheriffmuir in 1715, the castle reverted to the senior line of the Douglas family, represented by the 1st Duke of Douglas and his heirs.
 The castle then descended to the Earls of Home.
 In 1935 the 13th Earl gave Bothwell into state care.
-It is now managed by Historic Environment Scotland as a scheduled monument, and is open to the public (entrance charge).
+It is now managed by Historic Environment Scotland as a scheduled monument, and was open to the public (with admission charge) until the castle was closed in 2020 due to safety issues.